Coupa Penetration and vulnerability testing

 We are happy to share an executive summary of our results of that testing, and even have a call to discuss a more detailed dive in the executive summary (as noted above).

 Automated infrastructure testing using Nexpose and manual application vulnerability testing on the latest release is available.
-Feel free to download the Coupa Program Performance by Assets and Security Testing Collateral documents.
+Feel free to download the Current Security Findings Status (1), Status (2), and Security Testing Collateral documents.